krotik/eliasdb/graphql.md

 --------------------
 To manage potentially large results and avoid overwhelming a client with data it is possible to sort and limit the result.

 To sort a result in ascending or descending order use the arguments `ascending` or `descending` with the ordering attribute.
-To order all Person nodes by ascending name write:
+Ordering is only possible for attributes which are part of the query.
+To order all Person nodes in ascending name write:
 ```
 query {
   Person(ascending: "name") {